amey-323/amey-323/Readme.md

 <br/>

-- 🔭 I’m currently working on ML.
+- 🔭 I’m currently developing some software.
 - 🌱 I’m currently learning more about BlockChain.
 - 😄 Pronouns: He/His